-The goal of the Rookie Career Accelerator is to help you develop the skills, knowledge, connections, access, and confidence to accelerate your career and advance more quickly into leadership roles.
+The Rookie Career Accelerator is a unique opportunity to take charge of your career.
+Participating will help you develop the skills, knowledge, connections, access, and confidence to accelerate your career and advance more quickly into leadership roles.
 In this program you will:

 Build self-awareness around your purpose and personal leadership style

 Gain a community of support through a strong team of peers and direct tailored one on one mentoring

 Develop critical professional skills like personal branding, relationship building, negotiations, and communications

 Gain access to mentors, industry leaders, and connection opportunities in the Twin Cities Community